 Competences to be exercised:

-• To recognize insecure avoidant attachment behaviour in children
+• Recognizing insecure avoidant attachment behaviour in children

-• To recognize insecure ambivalent attachment behaviour in children
+• Recognizing insecure ambivalent attachment behaviour in children

-• To recognize insecure disorganized attachment behaviour in children
+• Recognizing insecure disorganized attachment behaviour in children

-• To know how to meet these three attachment behaviours in a professional manner
+• Knowing how to handle these attachment patterns in a professional way

-In this training session you will exercise how to observe and recognize child behaviour reflecting early attachment problems – how orphans may sometimes develop insecure patterns of attachment.
-You will have suggestions for how you can work with children with insecure attachment.
+In this session, you will work with how to observe and recognize early attachment problems and how placed children sometimes develop insecure attachment patterns.
+These can change if the children experience secure caregiver behaviour for a longer period.
+You will be provided with suggestions to how you can work with children who have insecure attachment patterns.